Buchenwald concentration camp: Female prisoners and overseers

 The number of women held in Buchenwald was somewhere between 500 and 1,000.
 The first female inmates were twenty political prisoners who were accompanied by a female SS guard (Aufseherin); these women were brought to Buchenwald from Ravensbrück in 1941 and forced into sexual slavery at the camp's brothel.
 The SS later fired the SS woman on duty in the brothel for corruption; her position was taken over by "brothel mothers" as ordered by SS chief Heinrich Himmler.

 The majority of women prisoners, however, arrived in 1944 and 1945 from other camps, mainly Auschwitz, Ravensbrück, and Bergen Belsen.
 Only one barracks was set aside for them; this was overseen by the female block leader (Blockführerin) Franziska Hoengesberg, who came from Essen when it was evacuated.
 All the women prisoners were later shipped out to one of Buchenwald's many female satellite camps in Sömmerda, Buttelstedt, Mühlhausen, Gotha, Gelsenkirchen, Essen, Lippstadt, Weimar, Magdeburg, and Penig, to name a few.
 No female guards were permanently stationed at Buchenwald.

-Ilse Koch served as head supervisor (Oberaufseherin) of 22 other female guards and hundreds of women prisoners in the main camp.
-More than 530 women served as guards in the vast Buchenwald system of subcamps and external commands across Germany.
+Contrary to popular opinion, the notorious "Bitch of Buchenwald" Ilse Koch never served in any official capacity at the camp, nor ever acted as guard.
+In total, however, more than 530 women served as guards in the vast Buchenwald system of subcamps and external commands across Germany.
 Only 22 women served/trained in Buchenwald, compared to over 15,500 men.

 Subcamps

 About 136 subcamps and satellite commandos belonged to Buchenwald concentration camp.

 In 1942, the SS began to use its forced labor supply for armaments production.
 Because it was more economical to rent out prisoners to private firms, subcamps were set up near factories which had a demand for prisoner labor.
 Private firms paid the SS between 4 and 6 Reichsmarks per day per prisoner, resulting in an estimated 95,758,843 Reichsmarks in revenue for the SS between June 1943 and February 1945.
-So the subcamps of Buchenwald were mainly used for armament production and other fabrications and are considered labour camps.
+These subcamps were mainly used for armament production and other fabrications and are considered labour camps.
 Conditions were worse than at the main camp, with prisoners provided insufficient food and inadequate shelter.